 - On each node, ensure that the new license is in use by using the

 This FAQ section is for the Advanced Data Protection (ADP) license changes introduced in Vault Enterprise 1.8.

 As of Vault Enterprise 1.8, the functionality formerly sold as the Vault ADP module is now separated between two new modules:

 Q: how can the new ADP modules be purchased and what features are customer entitled to as part of that purchase?

 - This is the first Vault Enterprise module that can be purchased standalone.
 This means it can be purchased without the purchase of a Vault Enterprise Standard license.

 - ADP-KM still requires a Vault Enterprise binary.
-The Vault Enterprise Standard license is automatically included with the ADP-KM module, but customers are contractually prohibited from using any features besides those in Vault OSS and ADP-KM (KMSE and KMIP).
+The Vault Enterprise Standard license is automatically included with the ADP-KM module, but customers are contractually prohibited from using any features besides those in Vault Community Edition and ADP-KM (KMSE and KMIP).

 - This module cannot be purchased as a standalone.
 It requires a Vault Enterprise binary, and customers must purchase the base Vault Enterprise Standard license (at least) to use the corresponding Enterprise features.